ahadb/vanilla-node/README.md

 The goal of this repo is to begin to understand Node and how it works at it's core and not the plethora of third party modules/tools within the ecosystem that have helped many new breed developers ramp up using Express, Mongoose, NPM.
-The other side of Node's story is that as Node API has matured many developers have abandoned the API in favor of 3rd party libraries frameworks and NPM packages.
+The flip side of Node's story is unfortunately as Node API has matured many developers have abandoned the API in favor of 3rd party libraries frameworks and NPM packages.

 Let's focus on just Node, not just focus but laser focus :)